aryamohan23/SoundSensei/README.md

 npm start
 ```

-To see how to run and use the web application, please see this video: https://youtu.be/sHr-8_At3Y4
+### To see how to run and a demo of the web application, please see this video: https://youtu.be/sHr-8_At3Y4